Equivariant triangulations of tori of compact Lie groups and hyperbolic extension to non-crystallographic Coxeter groups: Introduction

 In the general case, the \emph{extended affine Weyl group} $W_\Lambda:=\Lambda\rtimes W$ is no longer a Coxeter group and the above combinatorics does not hold anymore.
 This comes from the non-trivial symmetries of the fundamental alcove in the group.
 However, it is enough to consider the barycentric subdivision of the fundamental alcove (see Theorem \ref{complexforY}).
 Though heavy in computations, this has the advantage of giving a general statement for all cases at once.
 Moreover, this construction applied to the simply-connected case gives the same complex as the first one, up to $\Z[W]$-homotopy equivalence.

-In the simply-connected case, the complex is described using minimal length coset representatives, but if we rewrite it using transitive sets, then the combinatorics makes sense for every finite group with a preferred element and set of generators.
-If moreover a notion of parabolic subgroups is available, then the cup product, as described in Theorem \ref{cupprodparabolics} makes sense as well.
-In particular, we can construct such a complex for every finite (irreducible) Coxeter group.

 It is a natural question to ask if there still is any geometric information behind the above complex in the non-crystallographic Coxeter groups.
-Our main result is the following one, which gathers Theorem \ref{defsteinbergtorus}, Corollary \ref{T(I2(m))hyperbolicsurface} and Proposition \ref{definableoverQbar}:
+Our main result is the following one:

-\begin{theo*} If $W$ is a finite irreducible Coxeter group of rank $n$, then there exists an orientable closed compact Riemannian $W$-manifold $\mathbf{T}(W)$ of dimension $n$, which is equivariantly diffeomorphic to a maximal torus of a simply-connected compact Lie group of the same type as $W$ if $W$ is a Weyl group, and is a hyperbolic manifold otherwise.